Asian shares fall on poor Chinese economic data

 Advertisement

-ENERGY: Benchmark U.S. crude fell 10 cents to $52.48 a barrel in electronic trading on the New York Mercantile Exchange.
-The contract settled at $52.58 in New York on Thursday.
-Brent crude, used to price international oils, dropped 34 cents to $61.11 in London.
+ENERGY: Benchmark U.S. crude fell 33 cents to $52.25 a barrel in electronic trading on the New York Mercantile Exchange.
+The contract added $1.43 to $52.58 in New York on Thursday.
+Brent crude, used to price international oils, dropped 54 cents to $60.91 in London.